 Academic progress is checked at the end of each academic year (Drexel's academic year is measured from September to September for quarter programs and August to August for semester programs).
 Failure to meet the minimum completion percentage (of attempted vs. completed credit hours) or maintain the minimum GPA will result in the cancellation of all impacted financial aid for the upcoming year.
 If your aid is canceled you are not considered eligible for additional financial aid until you have been deemed to once again be meeting both of the SAP requirements.
 That review will be completed before the start of the following academic year.

-If you are calculated as failing SAP, you may submit an appeal for consideration if there were extenuating circumstances such as a serious illness or death of a parent that prevented you from being successful.
-Official notification of a SAP failure will include instructions regarding the appeals process.
+If it has been determined that you are failing SAP, you may submit an appeal for consideration if there were extenuating circumstances such as a serious illness or death of a parent that prevented you from being successful.
+Official notification of an SAP failure will include instructions regarding the appeals process.
 Successful appeals can result in reinstatement of financial aid under a financial aid probation status.

-To file a SAP Appeal, please do the following:
+To file an SAP Appeal, please do the following:

 - You will be notified by Drexel Central if your appeal is approved or denied.
-If approved, you will be required to complete a SAP Academic Plan [PDF] in coordination with your academic advisor.
-This academic plan must be returned to Drexel Central in order for your financial aid to pay to your account.
+If approved, you will be required to complete an SAP Academic Plan [PDF] in coordination with your academic advisor.
+This academic plan must be returned to Drexel Central in order for your financial aid to disburse to your account.